LUNGevity/PriorityDashboard/README.md

 2. **Clinical Details** - Overview of the survey participants

-3. **Location Where Cancer Has Spread** - Where the cancer has spread in the body (metastasis); the most common locations for spread
+3. **Location Where Cancer Has Spread** - Where the cancer has spread in the body (metastasis), the most common locations for spread

 4. **Who Was in the Study** - Personal information (demographics) of the patients and caregivers who participated in the study

-5. **Diagnostic Story** - How participants were diagnosed; how long people waited for a referral to an oncologist
+5. **Diagnostic Story** - How participants were diagnosed, how long people waited for a referral to an oncologist

-6. **Biomarker Testing at Diagnosis** - The experiences of patients with biomarker testing, including whether they were tested for EGFR mutations as well as other biomarkers and the timeline from diagnosis to receiving their biomarker results
+6. **Biomarker Testing at Diagnosis** - Experiences of patients with biomarker testing

 7. **Tobacco Exposure** - Exposure to tobacco for participants, including smoking history and duration